Empowering trans-continental digital ecosystem collaboration

 These innovation days will be organised in Mozambique, Burkina Faso, Uganda and Morocco.

-The IDEA D4D Hub project is funded by the H2020 Framework Programme of the European Union and implemented by five partners:
+The IDEA D4D Hub Project is funded by the H2020 Framework Program of the European Union, co-funded by the German Federal Ministry for Economic Cooperation and Development (BMZ) and implemented by five partners: